-At AZ Cosmetic and Family Dentistry, we embrace the state-of-the-art technology that allows us to provide the best possible care for each and every one of our patients.
+At AZ Cosmetic and Family Dentistry, we embrace state-of-the-art technology.
+This allows us to provide the best possible care for each and every one of our patients.
 One area of dental technology that has proven itself to be extremely valuable is the field of dental lasers.

 Laser therapy is effective in the treatment of a number of conditions.
 From periodontal care to removal of fibromas to frenectomies to bacterial reduction, we can provide complete dental care and make previously complicated procedures simple and more conservative than ever thanks to dental lasers.